 American Alsatian health issue

 The average lifespan of Alsatian is 12 to 14 years.
 If you are interested in adopting this dog so It must be informed of diseases and its treatment.
-The American Alsatian is a generally healthy, but some of the health problems are associated with diseases like Hip Dysplasia, Arthritis, Epilepsy, Seizures, Elbow Dysplasia, Limping, Weak Bladder, Panosteitis, Wheat Allergy, Sheath Problems, Myelofibrosis, Masticatory, Myositis, Enlarged Heart etc. Yet do not report any major health issue.
+The American Alsatian is generally healthy, but some health problems are associated with diseases like Hip Dysplasia, Arthritis, Epilepsy, Seizures, Elbow Dysplasia, Limping, Weak Bladder, Panosteitis, Wheat Allergy, Sheath Problems, Myelofibrosis, Masticatory, Myositis, Enlarged Heart etc. Yet do not report any major health issue.
 But some health epileptic seizures and are prone to arthritis.

 How to take care

-Like all pets American Alsatian take care is almost useful for his healthy lifestyle.
-In this topic we will discuss how to take care of your lovely Alsatian dog breed.
+Like all pets, American Alsatian take care is almost useful for his healthy lifestyle.
+In this topic, we will discuss how to take care of your lovely Alsatian dog breed.

 Best costumes for American Alsatian